NeumoNeumo/blog/content/posts/PolySOS/index.md

 ![](assets/meme.png)

-**What happened behind the scene?**
+**What happened behind the scenes?**
 **How does mathematica get a monster like that?**

 # Background

-This problem stems back to Hilbert's 17th problems which asks
+This problem stems back from Hilbert's 17th problem which asks
 > Can a positive definite rational function always be expressed as a sum of
 > squares of finitely many rational functions?

-The answer to the problem is yes and it is proved by Emil Artin in 1927 using formally real fields.
-The question here is a bit different here because we are asking whether it can be expressed as a sum of squares of polynomials(instead of rational functions).
+The answer to the problem is yes and it was proved by Emil Artin in 1927 using formally real fields.
+The question here is a bit different because we are asking whether it can be expressed as a sum of squares of polynomials(instead of rational functions).
 It is a pity that the answer is no for general cases.
 Motzkin polynomial $M(x,y) = x^4 y ^2 + x^2 y^4 -3x^2y^2 + 1 $ is an